Maternity and Nursing Bras: Be Informed & Choose the Right One

 A good maternity bra should be adjustable both at the cup level and at the band.
-Getting an excellent fitting maternity bra can prevent issues with such as stretch marks and pain.
+Getting an excellent fitting maternity bra can prevent issues such as stretch marks and pain.
 Here are a few tips when you are selecting a maternity bra.

 - Try the bra on at the store.
 Check if it fully supports your breasts.
-It should have wide bands and must allow for minimal bounce.
+It should have wide bands and must allow for a minimal bounce.

-- Check if the bra you are considering provides with full coverage.
+- Check if the bra you are considering provides full coverage.
 Check the material of the bra as the breasts will be more sensitive during pregnancy.

 - The backstrap of the bra should be broad and sturdy with a minimum of four hooks.
 Try it when it’s at the loosest fit.

 Buying a Maternity Bra

 Buying a bra for pregnant women should not be as challenging as you think it might.
 The best place to buy a maternity bra is at stores that also offer a fitting.
 These trained attendants will be able to recommend the right type of bra after they take your precise measurements.